The introduction can be found here and Chapter One here.

 which temporarily became serious because soldiers in the city and from

 Kronstadt sided with the people.
-Hard clashes developed in the streets and for
+Hard clashes grew in the streets and for

-a while it looked as though the days of the capitalist government were
+a while it looked as though the days of the capitalists' government were

 numbered.
 But it got reinforcements and quickly suppressed the uprising.
 Many